BantamJoe/Machine-Learning-With-Unity-1/README.md

 # Machine-Learning-With-Unity

-For this project we will be working in Unity 2017.3.1f.
+For this repo we will be working in Unity 2017.3.1f to train on various scenarios with Machine Learning techniques.

 And using ML-Agents : https://github.com/Unity-Technologies/ml-agents